joost-morsink/Rest/docs/arch.md

 ### Dependency injection
 The Rest library is setup with dependency injection in mind, but it does not explicitly use any specific technology.
 ASP.Net Core has some machinery setup to deal with dependency injection, including using the IoC container of your choice.
-The Rest for ASP.Net core library only uses the generic interface of dependency injection and should be compatible with any IoC container a service implementor could choose.
+The Rest for ASP.Net core library only uses the generic interface of dependency injection and should be compatible with any compatible IoC container a service implementor could choose.
 Because the `Lazy<>` functor is not supported by the ASP.Net Core IoC container out of the box, a `IServiceProvider` reference may be used to break circular dependency chains.

 ### Request Pipeline